-The First Eocene is a multi-billion-barrel heavy oil carbonate reservoir in the Wafra field, located in the Partitioned Zone (PZ) between Kingdom of Saudi Arabia and Kuwait.
-After more than 60 years of primary production, the expected recovery is low and provides a good target for enhanced oil recovery (EOR) processes.
+The First Eocene is a multibillion-barrel heavy-oil carbonate reservoir in the Wafra field, located in the Partitioned Zone (PZ) between Saudi Arabia and Kuwait.
+After more than 60 years of primary production, expected recovery is low and provides a good target for enhanced-oil-recovery (EOR) processes.
 A phased piloting approach has been used to reduce the uncertainties (subsurface and surface) related to application of thermal EOR processes in this field.
-This paper outlines the motivation for and benefits of the phased approach leading to steamflood development in the First Eocene reservoir.
-The key learnings from each phase, with focus on the progress made in identifying and mitigating key uncertainties for carbonate steamflooding, are discussed in detail.
+Wafra is one of four major fields located in the PZ (Figure 1).
+Because of the low primary oil recovery and large original oil in place of the Wafra Eocene reservoirs, a significant EOR opportunity exists.